bow-simulation/virtualbow-website/docs/index.md

 **Command Line Interface**

 * Run simulations in batch mode
 * Call Bow Simulator from other programs.
-The [user manual](resources.md#User Manual) contains an example for Python.
+The [user manual](resources.md#User Manual) shows an example for Python.
 * Perform parameter studies and design optimizations

 <!--